 After our second Rucksack Project event in 2016, the group decided to widen the scope of support with an intention to achieve more and so ‘Cool to be Kind’ (“C2BK”) was formed.
 We also began working with other outreach groups involved with providing help to rough sleepers on the streets.

 Cool to be Kind was founded by five volunteers – Marion Booth, Jo Hindley, Kellie Jones, Brian McGovern and Dan Skeates.
-Brian and Kellie, after an immeasurable contribution, have moved on to other ventures.
+Kellie, after an immeasurable contribution, moved on to other ventures.
+Brian, sadly died in 2022, which was devastating news for Cool to be Kind and the Chelmsford community.
+He was such a passionate advocate for helping homeless people and his unbridled drive and passion led him to become a key figure locally in this domain.

 Marion is a co-founder of C2BK and a therapeutic counsellor; she also has experience of working with homeless adults in a supported housing scheme.
 Marion will be supporting Laura with the finance side of Cool Collaborations.